surmwill/recycler_unity/README.md

 public IRecyclerScrollRectActiveEntriesWindow ActiveEntriesWindow { get; }
 ```

 Returns information about the current index ranges of active entries.
-Queryable is:
-1. The range of indices of visible entries
-2. The range of indices of entries in the start cache
-3. The range of indices of entries in the end cache
-4. The total range of active entries (start cache, visible, and end cache)

 ### Endcap
 ```